 Graduates should target companies with training programmes

 Finding work can be challenging for graduates as many electronics companies are small and prefer engineers with three or more years' experience.
-However, some larger companies have graduate training programmes, such as Fisher & Paykel Healthcare in Auckland.
+However, some larger companies have graduate training programmes.

 More demand for electronics engineers in telecommunications